From Vessel Trajectories to Safety-Critical Encounter Scenarios: A Generative AI Framework for Autonomous Ship Digital Testing: Literature Review

 \subsection{Safety-Critical Vessel Encounter Scenario Generation}

 The construction of safety-critical encounter scenarios has attracted increasing attention in recent years, particularly for simulation-based testing of autonomous navigation and decision-support systems.
-In the domain of maritime autonomous vessels, generation of safety-critical scenarios has also been explored, though less extensively.
-Existing approaches to scenario generation can be broadly categorized into knowledge-driven, data-statistical, and generative methods, each addressing different aspects of the problem.
+Scenario-based testing studies in automated transport define test value through scenario relevance and coverage \cite{khastgir2021systems,neurohr2020fundamental}.
+General scenario-definition work also frames scenarios through relevant system states \cite{ulbrich2015defining}.
+In the maritime domain, existing approaches to scenario generation can be broadly categorized into knowledge-driven, data-statistical, and generative methods, each addressing different aspects of this coverage problem.

-Knowledge-driven approaches construct encounter scenarios based on navigation rules, expert knowledge, or predefined geometric configurations.
-Standardized encounter templates derived from COLREGs, such as the Imazu problem \cite{imazu1987research}, or classical cases including head-on, crossing, and overtaking situations, are widely used to evaluate collision avoidance systems in a reproducible and interpretable manner \cite{Porres2020}.
-Some studies further organize scenario sets according to regulatory coverage or encounter taxonomies to enable systematic testing across rule-defined contexts \cite{sawada2024framework}.
-Simulation environments built upon such templates may also incorporate uncertainty models and environmental disturbances to provide configurable evaluation suites \cite{tengesdal2023simulation}.
-While these approaches ensure interpretability and regulatory alignment, their reliance on handcrafted configurations limits their ability to capture the diversity and statistical structure of real maritime traffic patterns.

-Data-statistical approaches construct encounter scenarios directly from historical AIS records by identifying ship interactions and analyzing the statistical distributions of key navigation parameters.
-These statistics are then used to reconstruct representative real-world encounters or guide the sampling of synthetic scenarios consistent with observed traffic patterns \cite{zhu2022randomly,wang2024ship}.
-Some works further incorporate measures such as encounter complexity or importance to support scenario selection for algorithm testing \cite{wang2024generation}.
-While grounding scenario construction in real traffic data improves realism, such methods remain constrained by the availability and distribution of historical observations.
-Safety-critical encounters are inherently rare, making it difficult for purely data-driven extraction approaches to systematically generate diverse high-risk scenarios beyond those already recorded.

-Algorithmic and generative approaches attempt to expand the scenario space beyond historical observations by synthesizing encounter configurations through sampling, optimization, or learning-based generation.
-Some studies generate candidate traffic situations by systematically sampling parameter spaces and filtering hazardous cases using predefined risk metrics or clustering strategies \cite{bolbot2022automatic}.
-Other works provide toolchains for producing structured encounter sets that enable controlled variation of traffic configurations for systematic testing \cite{pedersen2023generating}.
-More recently, learning-based methods such as reinforcement learning have been explored to adaptively generate high-risk scenarios through interaction with the tested system, improving the efficiency of discovering safety-critical cases \cite{zhu2025high}.
-While these approaches improve coverage and controllability of scenario generation, many rely on abstract encounter parameterizations or simplified motion assumptions, making it challenging to preserve the statistical realism and operational patterns observed in real vessel trajectories.